 I take the suite of products available from Microsoft for granted.
-Microsoft Word, which I am using to write this blog before I put into into LinkedIn format, anticipates any need I may have.
-I am sure I only used about 10 percent of the features available.
+Microsoft Word, which I am using to write this blog before I put into LinkedIn format, anticipates any need I may have.
+I am sure I only used about 10 per cent of the features available.
 Remember the days of WordPerfect for DOS?
 And then we moved to WordPerfect for Windows.
 Now some of you understand how I just dated myself, and some do not have any idea why I mistyped Word as WordPerfect.
 That being said, WordPerfect was extremely popular with legal secretaries, transcribers, and anyone who produced significant amounts of documents.

 Back then, I thought WordPerfect was perfect.
 Again, it did everything I (thought I) needed from a word processing program.
 I never even imagined I could have templates available to create a flyer, an invoice, or a resume.

 We are at an Inflection Point with UCaaS